From Inside the Deployments

 But there are two things genuinely different this time, and being precise about them matters.

 The first is the speed.
 The radiologist transition, where image-recognition software started doing work that junior radiologists had previously done, played out over roughly two decades and is still ongoing.
 The legal version is playing out over three to five years.
 I have watched it accelerate in real time.
 The first deployments I worked on were proofs of concept that took six months to plan and a quarter to roll out.
-The most recent ones I have worked on take weeks.
-The technology is improving faster than the institutions can absorb the implications of it, and the institutions include law schools, bar associations, partnership tracks, and the people who design first-year associate programs.
+The most recent ones take weeks.
+The capability is improving faster than the institutions can absorb the implications of it, and the institutions include law schools, bar associations, partnership tracks, and the people who design first-year associate programs.
 The change is faster than the response, and that gap is going to do real damage to the people trying to enter the profession right now.

-Some firms say it is AI literacy, but most of what gets labeled AI literacy is a ninety-minute training on a specific vendor tool that will be deprecated in eighteen months.
-Some firms say it is prompt engineering, but the techniques that worked in 2023 mostly do not work in 2026, and the techniques that work in 2026 will mostly not work in 2028.
-Some firms say it is judgment, which is the right answer in the sense that judgment is what survives the automation of everything else, and the wrong answer in the sense that you cannot teach judgment in a vacuum.
+Some firms say the answer is AI literacy, but most of what gets labeled AI literacy is a ninety-minute training on a specific vendor tool that will be deprecated in eighteen months.
+Some say it is prompt engineering, but the techniques that worked in 2023 mostly do not work in 2026, and the techniques that work in 2026 will mostly not work in 2028.
+Some say it is judgment, which is the right answer in the sense that judgment is what survives the automation of everything else, and the wrong answer in the sense that you cannot teach judgment in a vacuum.
 Judgment is what gets built by doing the work you no longer do.

 This is the part of the problem I do not have a tidy answer to, and I am suspicious of anyone who does.